hellbox/srob-migration/content/reviews/the-fire-is-in-the-book.md

-name = "The fire is in the book" title = "The fire is in the book" dek = "Donna Miscolta unpacks the powerful essays in Sayantani Dasgupta's Fire Girl" type = "Review"facebookauto = "SRoB regular Donna Miscolta unpacks the powerful essays in Sayantani Dasgupta's Fire Girl, from Two Sylvias Press" twitterauto = "SRoB regular @donnamiscolta unpacks the powerful essays in Sayantani Dasgupta's Fire Girl, from @twosylviaspress" reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/fire-girl.md"]
+name = "The fire is in the book" title = "The fire is in the book" dek = "Donna Miscolta unpacks the powerful essays in Sayantani Dasgupta's Fire Girl" type = "Review" facebookauto = "SRoB regular Donna Miscolta unpacks the powerful essays in Sayantani Dasgupta's Fire Girl, from Two Sylvias Press" twitterauto = "SRoB regular @donnamiscolta unpacks the powerful essays in Sayantani Dasgupta's Fire Girl, from @twosylviaspress" reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/fire-girl.md"]